HackYourFutureBelgium/home/curriculum/precourse/deliverables.md

 3. [ ] Install VSCode extensions
 4. [ ] Organize your computer
 5. [ ] GitHub setup
-6. [ ] Submit student bio PR
-7. [ ] Fork and Clone the flashcards repository
+6. [ ] Fork and Clone the flashcards repository
-8. [ ] Prep work for Workflows Chapter 1
+7. [ ] Prep work for Workflows Chapter 1

 <!-- Welcome to HYF :) -->
 ```